What's the best thread count for bed sheets?

 Ideally you'll want to know the thread count, the size of the sheet, type of material used, style of weave, country of origin, reputation of the manufacturer, and more.
 The point, though, is that you can't judge the quality of a sheet on one of these facts only: you need to consider everything in its totality.

 And be warned.
-In the spirit of free enterprise and competition, manufacturers are constantly battling to calculate their tread counts in a way that presents impressive numbers.
+In the spirit of free enterprise and competition, manufacturers are constantly battling to calculate their thread counts in a way that presents impressive numbers.

 For example, they may count not just each thread, but each fibre (called plies) that make up each thread.
 So a single thread might be four plies twisted together; one manufacturer will call that one thread, while another will call it four.
 There's no central regulations here to enforce common standards across the board.